Marsh Supermarkets is no backwater grocery chain. A leading retailer in Indianapolis (behind

 Indianapolis-based Marsh Supermarkets has stores in Indiana and Ohio.

-While the privately-owned Marsh Supermarkets doesn't publish its financial results, the grocery chain rang up an estimated $1.1 billion in fiscal 2013 (ended March), down from $1.5 billion six years ago.
+While the privately-owned Marsh Supermarkets doesn't publish its financial results, the grocery chain rang up an estimated $924 million in fiscal 2016 (ended March).